 Classroom use of media

-- No more than 10 percent or 3 minutes (whichever is less) of motion-based works;
+- No more than 10% or 3 minutes (whichever is less) of motion-based works;

-- No more than 10 percent or 30 seconds (whichever is less) of a song or video;
+- No more than 10% or 30 seconds (whichever is less) of a song or video;

-- Entire photographs or illustrations may be used, provided that no more than 10 percent or 15 images (whichever is less) comes from any one source.
+- Entire photographs or illustrations may be used provided that no more than 10% or 15 images (whichever is less) come from any one source.

-For in-class presentations that will not be posted online publicly, these guidelines are recommendations and are not set in stone.
-But they do not apply to any presentation that is to be posted onto the Internet or sold commercially.
+These guidelines apply to in-class presentations that will not be posted on the public Internet.
+They do not apply to any presentation that is to be posted onto the Internet or sold commercially.
 Posting to the Internet even a single copyrighted image within a presentation, such as a political cartoon, may not be a fair use.
-For publicly displayed content, refer to the Stanford online course guidelines.
+For publicly displayed content, refer to the Stanford Public Online Course Guidelines.